qburst/apache-config-generator/README.md

 	Enter your IP:
 ```
 - Enter a valid server name or ip address
-- Then the user will be prompted to enter port number, default value for which will be 80
+- Then the user will be prompted to enter port number, default value for which will be 80,
 ```bash
 	Enter the port (default:80):
 ```
 - Enter the required port number and press the 'Enter' key.
-In the case of a default value just press 'Enter' key
+In the case of the default value just press 'Enter' key
-- If STATIC_URL/STATIC_ROOT or MEDIA_URL/MEDIA_ROOT is not configured, then the user will be notified with a warning message and the system will wait for the user confirmation
+- If STATIC_URL/STATIC_ROOT or MEDIA_URL/MEDIA_ROOT is not configured, then the user will be notified with a warning message and the system will wait for the user confirmation,
 ```bash
 	Warning: Static root/url not configured
 	Warning: Media root/url not configured